Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Kellyville - East, placing the area among the bottom 25% of areas assessed nationally

-The area's population decline suggests that new supply is meeting demand, providing buyers with good choices.
-The average construction cost value for new properties is $532,000, indicating a focus on the premium market and high-end developments.
-In FY-26, commercial approvals totalled $2.2 million, reflecting minimal commercial development activity.
-Compared to Greater Sydney, Kellyville - East has significantly less development activity, with 85.0% below the regional average per person.
-This scarcity of new dwellings typically strengthens demand and prices for existing properties.
+The average construction value of new properties is $532,000, indicating focus on the premium market and high-end developments.
+This year, $2.2 million in commercial approvals have been registered, suggesting minimal commercial development activity.
+Compared to Greater Sydney, Kellyville - East has significantly less development activity, at 85.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties, though building activity has accelerated recently.
+The area's established nature is also evident in its level being under the national average, potentially due to planning limitations.

-However, building activity has accelerated in recent years.
-The area's established nature is also indicated by its level being under the national average, potentially due to planning limitations.
-Recent construction comprises 95.0% standalone homes and 5.0% medium and high-density housing, maintaining Kellyville - East's traditional suburban character focused on family homes appealing to those seeking space.
-With around 454 people per dwelling approval, the area shows a developed market.
-Future projections indicate Kellyville - East adding 377 residents by 2041.
+Recent construction comprises 95.0% standalone homes and 5.0% medium and high-density housing, maintaining Kellyville - East's traditional suburban character focused on family homes.
+With around 454 people per dwelling approval, it shows a developed market.
+Future projections estimate an addition of 377 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development